 talking to strangers.

 I love talking to strangers -- always have.
 I love listening to people and hearing how differently everyone tells their story.
 I've learned more from listening to strangers in coffee shops than from any other form of education I've received (sorry mom and dad.)
-Lucky me, a key factor of journalism + marketing is interaction with strangers.

 The best part about talking to strangers is developing an ability to accurately tell their stories through written word.